doswelleth-zz/prodigy/README.md

     3. Problems are solvable.

-    4. A Random Party has been compensated 1% of the contract by the contract initializer for confirming the answer to the contract's problem.
+    4. A Random Party has been compensated 10% of the contract by the contract initializer for confirming the answer to the contract's problem.

-    5. A Random Player has paid the initialization threshold of the contract, 1% of the contract’s value, for participating in a free market.

 I call this process conforming to the contract.